 Our HOA dispute attorneys are well-versed in the federal and state laws protecting your rights and will provide you with aggressive support if you are being targeted or treated unjustly because of your race, ethnicity, religion, age, gender, sexual orientation or identity, or any other category protected under the law.
 We are here to help.

 Structural defects that deface your home or threaten your family’s health or safety typically must be repaired by the HOA.
 Though an inspection may be required to determine the source of the defect, it is almost always the responsibility of the homeowners association to repair or replace defective external structures that were included in your purchase, such as a defective balcony or a faulty window.

-Nonetheless, your HOA may fight to keep from financing necessary repairs by claiming you caused the damage.
-Without our strong legal representation, you may feel that you are fighting a losing battle.
+Nevertheless, your HOA may fight to keep from financing necessary repairs by claiming you caused the damage.
+Without strong legal representation, you may feel that you are fighting a losing battle.
 Don’t let your homeowners association bully you into paying for repairs you are not responsible for.
-After all, you pay a hefty amount for their maintenance on a monthly basis.
+We are here to help.

 Accidents and Personal Injuries